We have put together some facts about registration and the responsibility it brings.

 - Direct Debit payments are collected during December.

 - There is no reduced retention fee for retired architects, architects currently not working, students or architects working abroad.
 If they have ceased to practise, they have the option of resigning from the Register.
-In such cases, they can still call themselves “architect” socially.
-More information is available here.
+In such cases, they can still call themselves "architect" socially.
+More information can be found on the Resigning from the Register information page.

 - Reminders are sent out via post and email (if you have given us your email address).
-If you have not already done so, you can update your details here or email us at email@example.com.
+If you have not already done so, you can update your details via MyARB or email us at email@example.com.

 Returning to the Register

-- Architects who voluntarily resign and subsequently wish to pro rata retention within two years must complete a readmission form and pay an application fee, along with a pro rata retention fee.
+- Architects who voluntarily resign and subsequently wish to rejoin within two years must complete a readmission form and pay an application fee, along with a pro rata fee.
 It will therefore depend on the time of year when you rejoin the Register as to what level of retention fee you will pay.

 - Architects who voluntarily resign and subsequently wish to return to the Register more than two years later must complete a readmission form.
 You will also have to pay an application fee and a pro rata retention fee.
 The level of retention fee that you pay will depend on the time of year you rejoin the Register.
 In addition to paying these fees, you will also need to submit additional information (CV, references, evidence of CPD) in support of your application, to demonstrate your competence to practise.
 If you would like to return to the register, apply online here.